YoyoDiandian/High-Level-Synthesis/README.md

    ```
    Note: `output_directory` is optional (defaults to `output/`)

-3. Check results in the output directory
+3. Check results in the `output_directory/`

 ### Manual Step-by-Step Usage

-1. Prepare input files as described above
+1. Prepare your LLVM IR file and input data:
+   - Place the `.ll` file in the `example` directory
+   - Create input file in `example` directory following [testbench generation instructions](#testbench-generation-instructions)

 2. Build the parser:
    ```bash